virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

   <question-component>What does <code>git pull</code> do?</question-component>
   <answer-component>Git pull will get the newest version of the current branch from the repository.</answer-component>
   <question-component>What does <code>git add</code> do?</question-component>
-  <answer-component>This command adds files to a commit BEFORE commiting.
+  <answer-component>This command adds files to a commit BEFORE committing.
 It basically tells git: These files are ready to commit.</answer-component>
   <question-component>What does <code>git status</code> do?</question-component>
   <answer-component>Git status will show the current status of your work.
-It will display changed files, and show if these files are already added or not.</answer-component>
+It will display changed files and show if these files are already added or not.</answer-component>
   <question-component>What does <code>git push</code> do?</question-component>
   <answer-component>Git push will send all the commits on the current branch, which are not yet in the repository</answer-component>
-  <question-component>What's the difference between Git and Github?</question-component>
+  <question-component>What's the difference between Git and GitHub?</question-component>
-  <answer-component>Git is the tool, Github is the platform.
-On github you can host repositories.</answer-component>
+  <answer-component>Git is the tool, GitHub is the platform.
+On gitHub you can host repositories.</answer-component>
   <question-component>What's the Git Flow?</question-component>
   <answer-component>Git Flow is an example process, how one can use git.
 It serves blueprints on how to name branches and how to handle them.</answer-component>
 </questions-component>